-- A. Collaboration with hospital staff to uphold timely and member-focused discharge planning; - B. Development of member-driven care plans that incorporate current member status and needs, interdisciplinary team input, and historical clinical information; - C. Submission of member referrals that support ease of access to services and remain consistent with identified member needs; - D. Care coordination activities designed to ensure sustained member access to care and reduce risk for future hospitalization; - E. Exchange of member information, clinical records, care plan goals, and care coordination activities to promote interdisciplinary service delivery; - F. Follow-up with member, provider, and hospital team members to ensure follow through with treatment activities and member success
+- A. Collaboration with hospital staff to uphold timely and member-focused discharge planning; - B. Development of member-driven care plans that incorporate current member status and needs, interdisciplinary team input, and historical clinical information; - C. Submission of member referrals that support ease of access to services and remain consistent with identified member needs; - D. Care coordination activities designed to ensure sustained member access to care and reduce risk for future hospitalization;

-3. a interventions the hospital has implemented or is implementing on the day it submits the Hospital Application)? □ No
+- E. Exchange of member information, clinical records, care plan goals, and care coordination activities to promote interdisciplinary service delivery; - F. Follow-up with member, provider, and hospital team members to ensure follow through with treatment activities and member success - 8. a.
+Is this an existing intervention in use within the hospital ("existing interventions" are those interventions the hospital has implemented or is implementing on the day it submits the Hospital Application)?
+Yes No - b.

-- b.
 If yes, please use the space below to explain how the following criteria for leveraging existing interventions is satisfied (the response may reference answers above): - The hospital must demonstrate that the use of the existing intervention is the best approach for meeting the needs of the community identified during the Community and Health Neighborhood Engagement process. - The hospital must demonstrate that the project will be enhanced to meet HTP goals.